alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 Most of our funds are needed to investigate possible alternatives for fabrication, and to ensure mission success.
 Putting together a team of clever people takes time and costs a lot of money.
-And it is hard to estimate just how much.
+It is hard to estimate just how much years of engineering are needed.

 But is this amount of money really necessary?
 We often find on social media like YouTube really bright people that create really complex projects on their own in a few months.